top of page

 THE RASCALS TEAM

-[PLEASE NOTE: The Rascals mobile phone and email address are constantly monitored by Tracey.
+[PLEASE NOTE: The Rascals mobile phone and email address is constantly monitored by Tracey.
 During out of hours and particularly over weekends and holidays you may not receive an immediate response.
-However, if you are contacting us with a matter of urgency an email is always the best form of communication].
+However, if you are contacting us with a matter of urgency an email is always the best course of action.]

 DATES FOR YOUR DIARY: